hypo69/hypo/docs/gemini/out/en/explainer/src/endpoints/advertisement/facebook/facebook_fields.md

 **Imports:**

 *   `pathlib`: Used for creating and handling file paths, enhancing code readability and maintainability by using object-oriented approach to paths.
 *   `gs`:  This appears to be a module containing global settings, likely for paths and other configuration parameters.
-The dependency on `gs` points towards a centralized configuration management strategy within the project.
+The dependency on `gs` points towards a centralized configuration management Startegy within the project.
 *   `j_loads`, `j_loads_ns`: Custom functions likely for loading JSON data, either directly or from a namespace.
 This might be related to the project's JSON processing requirements.
 *   `logger`: A custom logging module (from `src.logger`) for emitting informative messages and debugging information.
 This is a good practice for monitoring and maintaining the application's health and function.